kumudwaykole/SK-Translines/README.md

 **S K Translines Website**

 Welcome to the SK Translines Website project!

 This is a modern, responsive website built using HTML, CSS, and JavaScript.

 The website is designed for a transportation service company to showcase their services, promote their brand, and offer customers an easy way to connect.

-🛠️ Technologies Used
+**🛠️ Technologies Used :**

 HTML5 — for the structure and content

 CSS3 — for styling and responsive layouts

 JavaScript — for interactivity and dynamic features

-🌟 Features
+**🌟 Features :**

-Fully responsive design (mobile, tablet, desktop)
+-Fully responsive design (mobile, tablet, desktop)

-Interactive navigation menu
+-Interactive navigation menu

-Smooth scrolling and transitions
+-Smooth scrolling and transitions

-Service sections and company details
+-Service sections and company details

-Contact form (front-end only)

-Basic animations to enhance user experience
+-Basic animations to enhance user experience

-🚀 Getting Started
+**🚀 Getting Started :**

 To view the project locally:

 - Clone this repository: